rafi007akhtar/angular-forms/learning-notes.md

     return (name && alterEgo && name.value === alterEgo.value) ? { identityRevaled: true } : null;
 }
 ```
-This validator is added to the form group of the above form builder as its _second_ key-vakue pair.
-(The first being the form group, of course.)
+This validator is added to the form group of the above form builder as its _second_ key-value pair.
+(The first being the elements of the form group, of course.)
 ```ts
 this.heroForm = this.fb.group({
     name: [